Acquired Ptosis Overview

 The drooping may possibly be worse after being awake longer, when the individual's muscles are tired.

-This condition is frequently called "lazy eye", but that term normally refers to amblyopia.
+This condition is often called "lazy eye", but that term normally refers to amblyopia.

 If severe enough and left untreated, the drooping eyelid can cause other conditions, such as amblyopia or astigmatism.